-As part of the Plan of Arrangement, the Company held its right to receive an additional 2,000,000 common shares of Gold Mountain in escrow subject to the following release conditions:
+As part of the 2015 Almaden's plan of arrangement, the Company held its right to receive an additional 2,000,000 common shares of Gold Mountain in escrow subject to the following release conditions:

 - i.
 1,000,000 common shares will be released upon the establishment of one million ounces of measured or indicated resource of gold on the Gold Mountain's Elk Gold Project; and - ii.
 1,000,000 common shares will be released upon the establishment of an additional one million ounces of measured and indicated resource of gold on the Gold Mountain's Elk Gold Project.